NBISweden/workshop-reproducible-research/docs/git.md

 ## Creating a git repository

-In order to create a new git repository, we first need to navigate to the directory that we wish to track.
+In order to create a new git repository, we first need a directory to track.
+For this tutorial, go ahead and create a directory called `git_tutorial`, then navigate into it.
 Once we are inside the desired directory, we can *initialise* git with the following command:

 ```bash
 git init